raeedcho/path-trace/README.md

                                                 RETURN_TO_START → HOLD  (multi-stage trials)
 ```

-The state machine is defined declaratively in `experimentConfig.js` under `trialFlow`.
+The state machine is defined declaratively in the experiment config under `trialFlow`.
 Adding new states or transitions means editing that config object.

+### Pause/resume

+When pointer lock is lost (Esc key, focus change), the cursor manager enters a paused state.
+The engine checks `isPaused()` in synchronous loops (game loop, hold checks) and `await waitForResume()` after async waits (countdown tone intervals).
+Trials freeze in place and resume exactly where they left off when pointer lock is re-acquired.

+### Audio

+Countdown tones and feedback sounds use **preloaded audio buffers** (`audioManager.preloadSound` / `audioManager.playSound`), not Web Audio oscillators.
+Oscillator synthesis has inconsistent latency across browsers (especially Safari).
+The mp3 files in `public/sounds/` are decoded during initialization and played from memory with minimal latency.

 ### Multi-stage trials